 Credit unions are insured by the National Credit Union Administration (NCUA) and are democratically controlled by members.
 This means that, unlike traditional banks, members also hold decision-making power.

 However, you have to be eligible to become a member of a credit union.
 Does your employer offer membership in a credit union?
 Can you join a professional organization that has access to a credit union?
 Some credit unions will allow family members to join, so ask around to see if your parents or your spouse has a credit union membership.
 Others have opened up their membership to simply allow people who live or work in a certain geographical area to join; no other requirements are necessary.

 Choosing between a bank and a credit union

 Some people choose credit unions over traditional banks because they like the personal service as well as a voice in the union's direction.

 Banks, however, do offer a wider range of services and are often more accessible to customers.
-The "big box" institutions (some folks call them "monster banks") typically have more branches and locations, which makes accessing your money while traveling much easier.
+The "big box" institutions typically have more branches and locations, which makes accessing your money while traveling much easier.

-In order to make the right decision for you and your family, locate credit unions that are close to your home, and visit them to learn more.
+In order to make the right decision for you and your family, locate credit unions that are close to your home, and check out their websites to learn more.
 Compare fees, types of accounts and interest rates offered by a credit union versus a traditional bank.
 At the same time, take a look into the options offered by large and small traditional banks.
 Whichever you choose, the end goal is to ensure you're getting the most out of your financial institution.